sebglazebrook/aliases/README.md

 ## Possible future features

 - Having custom aliases i.e. .superman-aliases files etc
-- Allow better filtering when listing aliases
-- aliases that take params?
+- add crud features for aliases via command line so you don't have to edit the yaml file directly
 - Autocompletion for aliases
+- Allow parent aliases that are not global??
 - clean uninstall, removing shims etc
-- Allow parent aliases that are not global??
-- add crud features for aliases via command line so you don't have to edit the yaml file directly